OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ╰           0x00001868      pop {r4, fp, pc}                           ; entry.preinit0 ; entry.preinit0 ;
 ```

 Discussing all the instructions in the function is beyond the scope of this chapter, instead we will discuss only the important points needed for the analysis.
-In the validation function, there is a loop present at `0x00001784`, and inside the loop a XOR operation is being performed.
+In the validation function, there is a loop present at `0x00001784` which performs a XOR operation at offset `0x00001798`.
+The loop is more clearly visible in the graph view below.

 > 0x00001798      eor r3, r2, r3